 During both medical school and her residency, Dr. Watkins volunteered at several clinics serving low income patients.
 While at the KU School of Medicine, Dr. Watkins participated in research on breastfeeding practices, and was a co-presenter of the results at an American Academy of Pediatrics convention.

 As a resident, Dr. Watkins felt that medical education was important, and she gave numerous presentations and lectures on a variety of topics to both colleagues and students.
 She also worked with a diverse medical team on quality of care improvement projects, specifically for safe prescription writing and improving the delivery of asthma education to families.

-Dr. Watkins is married and has one son.
+Dr. Watkins is married and has two sons.